 5. Learn to Say No

-Sometimes, you feel compelled to consent to every request, and you would rather sacrifice all items on your to do list to say yes.
+Sometimes, you feel compelled to consent to every request, and you would rather sacrifice all items on your weekly to-do lists to say yes.

 Say no to things that your schedule and energy cannot accommodate.
 Do what counts towards your long-term objectives.